jasper-sinclair/Kaissa/README.md

 Console mode is the default if starting the engine without parameters-> "chess6.exe", after that just hit ENTER to start a game.

 In console mode, you simply make your move in algebraic format, for ex: e2e4 then hit enter.
-After the engine announces it's move, hit ENTER again to see the board reprentation.
+After the engine announces it's move, Kaissa will make it's move and you'll see the current board reprentation.

 ## Arena
 Choose Engines then Manage from the drop down menu.

-Add -uci -nobook -post (or whatever options you want) to the engine's Command Line Parameter input field.
+Add -uci (or whatever options you want) to the engine's Command Line Parameter input field.

 ![Arena Screenshot](arena.png)